AshutoshDevpura/Airline-Fare-Prediction-using-Feature-Selection/README.md

 ### Deployment

-Deploymnet can be hone on Heroku...
+Deploymnet can be done on Heroku...